JuliaAstro/AstroImages.jl/docs/src/manual/conventions.md

 `img[end,end]` is the top right corner, `img[begin,end]` is the top left, etc.

-## Pixel Indices specify the Centers of Pixels
+## Pixels
-The exact location of `img[1,1]` is the center of the pixel in the bottom left corner.
+This library considers the exact location of `img[1,1]` to be the center of the pixel in the bottom left corner.
 This means that plot limits should have the `1` tick slightly away from the left/bottom spines of the image.
 The default plot limits for `implot` are `-0.5` to `end+0.5` along both axes.

-There is a known bug with the Plots.jl GR backend that leads ticks to be slightly offset.
+There is a [known bug](https://github.com/JuliaPlots/Plots.jl/issues/4158) with the Plots.jl GR backend that leads ticks to be slightly offset.
 PyPlot and Plotly backends show the correct tick locations.